 - To support graduate students and postdoctoral fellows in developing their teaching, communication, and relational skills

 - To promote greater personal and professional satisfaction amongst our mentors and mentees

 - To strengthen a culture of openness and supportiveness within academia at Penn

-The program consists of three parts: 1) application process, 2) bi-weekly or monthly mentorship meetings, and 3) program events to facilitate relationship building and dialogue.
+The program consists of regular meetings with your mentorship partner throughout the semester supplemented by training for mentors, structured activities, peer support, and social events.
 Each mentee applicant will be paired with one mentor as available; mentors may be assigned up to 2 mentees (if indicated as a preference).
 The matching process will aim to match individuals with similar interests of study, career paths, and life experiences as best as possible.

 Who can apply?

 MENTEES: Any current undergraduate student enrolled at Penn may apply as a mentee (rising freshmen, sophomores, juniors, or seniors).

 MENTORS: Any current graduate student enrolled at Penn or postdoctoral fellow currently employed by Penn (who will also remain at Penn through the 2021-2022 academic year) may apply as a mentor.

 Based on feedback from our Fall 2022 mentors and mentees, the 2021-2022 STAMP session offers the following:

 - Meet-n-Greet & Scavenger Hunt: All mentees & mentors are encouraged to join us for a STAMP “Meet-n-Greet” Friday October 22nd, 4pm, including a scavenger hunt to help pairs get to know each other.
 The event will be held in person, but the scavenger hunt can be done virtually if preferred.